 With technology at the forefront of the industry, there is a rising need for data scientists to enable future growth.
 Whilst AI and predictive analytics will continue to infiltrate the industry, Erich Gampenrieder, the Global Head of Operations Advisory at KPMG in Germany says, ‘Successful transformation is all about people.’
 Data scientists will play a crucial part in shaping the industry over the coming years, providing insight and intuition into which sectors of the industry to advance first and where to focus the biggest digital transformations.

 Furthermore, in 2019, we may see a trend of specific budgets for technological advancement as opposed to traditional IT or LOB budgets.
 As more and more processes become digitised, from design and operations to the supply chain, more thought, time and budget will need to be focused on the digital sector and its innovations, making a specific budget a necessity.
 2019 could see the beginning of this, establishing an industry standard and setting the industry up for the future.

 Here at European Springs Ireland, we are constantly keeping our finger on the pulse of new technologies that we can incorporate into our operations.
-As spring manufacturers we are keen to continue developing our processes to ensure we offer the very best products and service to our valued customers.
+As manufacturers of many different types of springs, we are keen to continue developing our processes to ensure we offer the very best products and service to our valued customers.